 My best advice is to visit Animal Kingdom at rope drop and visit all of the animal exhibits/top tier attractions you’re most interested in.
 Leave the park for a break around noon (skipping the hottest part of the day) and return at night to enjoy a nighttime safari.
 If you haven’t gotten to the Avatar rides yet, another tip is to get in line right before park closing- wait times are usually lower by then, and plus, Pandora is beautiful at night.

-9 – Get a Times and Animal Guide As You Enter
+9 – Check the MyDisney Experience App or Get a Times and Animal Guide As You Enter

 8 – Know the Height Limits for Attractions